dtasada/GnomeMansLand/markdown/codebase_analysis.md

 -   For each connected client, the server spawns two threads:
     -   One for receiving messages (`handleClientReceive`).
     -   One for sending game state updates (`handleClientSend`).
--   When a new client connects, the server adds them to the game and begins sending the world data in chunks.
+-   When a new client connects, the server adds them to the game and begins sending the map data in chunks.
 -   The server periodically broadcasts the state of all players to all clients to maintain synchronization.
 -   It processes incoming messages from clients, such as player movement updates, and updates the canonical game state.